How to Sell on Spoonflower, the basics

-A lot of people ask me how to sell designs on Spoonflower, so I will lay out exactly how I create, digitize, and upload to Spoonflower and other platforms for my business.
+A lot of people have asked me how to sell designs on Spoonflower.com, so I laid out exactly how to create, digitize, and upload to Spoonflower and other platforms for business.
 Most importantly, I will walk you through how to grow your sales by thinking about trends and connecting with your audience.

 The Technical Stuff

-If you are intimidated by putting patterns into repeat, there are great number of FREE without strings attached online resources on sites like Lynda.com, YouTube.com, and Skillshare.com.
-Once you start putting patterns into repeat you'll get the hang of it.
+If you are intimidated by putting patterns into repeat, there are a great number of FREE resources on sites like YouTube, and Skillshare.
+Once you start putting patterns into repeat, you'll get the hang of it.

-Here are a few ways that I prepare my artwork into digital files:
+Here are a few ways to prepare artwork into digital files:

-1. Scan artwork with an Epson scanner at 300 DPI TIFF format
+1. Scan artwork at 300 DPI TIFF format

 2. Work in sRGB color mode

-4. Check saturated colors for out of gamut colors and correct
+4. Check saturated colors for out-of-gamut colors and correct (any colors with !)

 5. Check and correct repeat seams for errors using the Photoshop offset tool

-6. Print designs out before uploading to get an idea of how they print
+6. Print designs out before uploading to get an idea of how the colors print

-NOTE: Use Spoonflower Color Map for tricky colors like blues, dark or saturated colors.
+NOTE: Order a Spoonflower swatch for tricky colors like blues, dark, or saturated colors, or create your own color map with HEX codes.
 Colors vary on different fabrics.
-If there is a fabric you or your customers use frequently, order a Color Map on that fabric.
-Click here to order the Spoonflower Color Map.
-HEX codes are used on Color Map, and are universally easy to use across most design programs.
+If there is a substrate, or colors you use, or is trending in your sales history, create and order a Color Map on any particular fabric or wallpaper that you find is common for your audience.
+HEX codes are used on the Color Map and are universally easy to use across most design programs.

-Keep in mind that there are two types of printers used in digital fabric printing for natural and synthetic fabrics:
+There are two types of printers for digital fabric printing, either natural or synthetic fabrics:

-Natural – Non-reactive dyes are used in the printing, which can sometimes be tricky with achieving dark or saturated colors
+Natural – Non-reactive dyes are used in printing, which can sometimes be tricky in achieving dark or saturated colors

 Synthetic - Sublimation printing can achieve rich, saturated colors